 Who We Are

-In 1994, my wife noticed that our neighbors' apple trees had way more apples than the ones growing in our own yard.
-Me, being a "why" person, needed to know more.
-After talking with my neighbor, I learned the secret of his success were mason bees.
-The following year I experimented with a backyard bee garden of my own and watched my apple trees flourish.
+In 1994, my wife noticed that our neighbor's apple trees had way more apples than the ones growing in our yard.
+I, being a "why" person, needed to know more.
+After talking with my neighbor, I learned the secret of his success was mason bees.
+The following year, I experimented with a backyard bee garden and watched my apple trees flourish.
 I was hooked!
-Years later, my passion took over and I decided I had to find a way help these amazing pollinators thrive.
-So, I converted my garage into a work space and in 2008 Crown Bees was born.
+Years later, my passion took over, and I decided I had to find a way to help these fantastic pollinators thrive.
+So, I converted my garage into a workspace, and in 2008 Crown Bees was born.

 Over the years, we've outgrown the garage.
-And, while we're still a small company, we've had a big impact.
-Through collaborations with researchers, peers, and community groups, we've set the standard for best practices in solitary bee raising and have helped thousands of people across the United States and Canada grow fresh, healthy food.
+And, while we're still a small company, we've had a significant impact.
+We've set the standard for best practices in solitary bee raising through collaborations with researchers, peers, and community groups.
+With that knowledge, we've helped thousands of gardeners and farmers across the United States and Canada grow fresh, healthy food.

-That desire to know "why" still drives Crown Bees.
-It's what keeps us informed on current challenges facing our bee populations and brings us together to find sustainable solutions.
+The desire to know "why" still drives Crown Bees, keeps us informed on current challenges facing our bee populations, and brings us together to find sustainable solutions.
 We hope you join us in asking why.
-You never know, your curiosity might just bring awareness and change to the world!
+You never know.
+That curiosity might bring awareness and change to the world!

-Our criteria for safe and healthy bees rests on meticulous harvesting techniques to remove pests and pollutants, educating our bee raisers on research-based best practices, bee-safe products, and sorting our cocoons by ecoregions to give the bees a better chance of survival when they emerge in the spring.
+Our criteria for healthy bees rest on meticulous harvesting techniques to remove pests and pollutants, educating our bee raisers on research-based best practices and bee-safe products, and sorting our cocoons by ecoregions to give the bees a better chance of survival when they emerge in the spring.

-Growing food in community and home gardens can provide people with more access to healthy fresh fruits and vegetables.
-Our Community Garden Pollination program builds awareness and provides information about cavity-nesting bees to visitors of the gardens, while also providing spring and summer pollination to increase garden yields.
+Growing food in community and home gardens can give people more access to healthy fresh fruits and vegetables.
+Our Community Garden Pollination program builds awareness and provides information about cavity-nesting bees to visitors of the gardens while also boosting spring and summer pollination to increase garden yields.

-We are continuously updating our business practices to be more environmentally responsible and look to nature first for inspiration.
-We are committed to being transparent about our sustainability goals and progress towards our targets.
+We continuously assess and update our business practices to be more environmentally responsible and look to nature first for inspiration.
+We are committed to being transparent about our sustainability goals and progress toward our targets.

-Our success - and much of the excitement - stems from the innovative ideas that are generated within our collaborative community and our passion to share that knowledge to inspire others!
+Our success - and much of the excitement - stems from the innovative ideas we generate within our collaborative community and our passion for sharing that knowledge to inspire others!